History of science: Pre-Columbian Mesoamerica

 Detail showing columns of glyphs from a portion of the 2nd century CE La Mojarra Stela 1 (found near La Mojarra, Veracruz, Mexico); the left column gives a Long Count calendar date of 8.5.16.9.7, or 156 CE.
 The other columns visible are glyphs from the Epi-Olmec script.

 During the Middle Formative Period (c.
 900 BCE – c.
 300 BCE) of Pre-Columbian Mesoamerica, the Zapotec civilization, heavily influenced by the Olmec civilization, established the first known full writing system of the region (possibly predated by the Olmec Cascajal Block), as well as the first known astronomical calendar in Mesoamerica.
 Following a period of initial urban development in the Preclassical period, the Classic Maya civilization (c.
 250 CE – c.
 900 CE) built on the shared heritage of the Olmecs by developing the most sophisticated systems of writing, astronomy, calendrical science, and mathematics among Mesoamerican peoples.
 The Maya developed a positional numeral system with a base of 20 that included the use of zero for constructing their calendars.
 Maya writing, which was developed by 200 BCE, widespread by 100 BCE, and rooted in Olmec and Zapotec scripts, contains easily discernible calendar dates in the form of logographs representing numbers, coefficients, and calendar periods amounting to 20 days and even 20 years for tracking social, religious, political, and economic events in 360-day years.

-Classical antiquity and Greco-Roman science
+Classical antiquity and Greco-Roman natural philosophy

 The contributions of the Ancient Egyptians and Mesopotamians in the areas of astronomy, mathematics, and medicine had entered and shaped Greek natural philosophy of classical antiquity, whereby formal attempts were made to provide explanations of events in the physical world based on natural causes.
 Inquiries were also aimed at such practical goals such as establishing a reliable calendar or determining how to cure a variety of illnesses.
 The ancient people who were considered the first scientists may have thought of themselves as natural philosophers, as practitioners of a skilled profession (for example, physicians), or as followers of a religious tradition (for example, temple healers).